Depression in men – Adon Health Skip to content

 • Cognitive behavioral therapy

-• Male-oriented therapy formats (e.g., emotional labor, role conflicts)
+• Male-oriented therapy formats (e.g., emotion work, role conflicts)

 • Antidepressants (e.g., SSRIs, SNRIs) - only under medical supervision